MOHAMEDHALBES/rtfm/services-and-features/backups.md

 ## Design

-Consider this as key-value, or, for better understanding, key-PLIST storage.
+Consider this as key-value, or, for better understanding, key-JSON storage.

-Every configuration that you want to store is being converted to PLIST that will be stored on appdb servers.
+Every configuration that you want to store is being converted to JSON that will be stored on appdb servers.
 Each configuration is scoped by an app and its uniqueness is defined by ```store key``` which represents sha256 hash of your backup key.

 ## Generating store keys